 This simple question, like most tax-related inquiries, has a complicated answer.
 Gambling establishments withhold 25% of winnings for individuals who have a Social Security number on file and 28% for all others.
 Since these winnings are included in taxable income, the individual’s tax bracket ultimately determines how much is withheld.

-The nature of gambling includes the probability of experiencing losses.
-Don’t worry, these can be deducted as well, although you won’t receive IRS form W-G2 outlining losses.
-Keep records of your wagers and losses and then itemize them on Form 1040, Schedule A as “Other Itemized Deductions.”
+Yes, losses can be deducted – although you won’t receive IRS form W-2 G outlining losses.
+Keep records of your wagers and losses.
+They will be reported on Form 1040, Schedule A as “Other Itemized Deductions.”
 Be aware, though, that the number of losses which are deductible cannot exceed the number of winnings reported on your tax return.